-Facebook is a leading social media platform that connects people by enabling them to share photos, videos, text, and more all about their lives.
+Facebook is a leading social media platform that connects people by enabling them to share photos, videos, text, and more about their lives.
 It ensures that no matter where you are, you have a space to express yourself online towards your peers and friends.
 However, the internet is somewhat free of consequences.
-Instead of people being punished for being bad, users tend to get away with whatever they’d like.
-This translates over to Facebook and other social media as well.
+Instead of people being punished for being wrong, users tend to get away with whatever they’d like.
+This translates over to other social media as well.
 Anything you or somebody else posts can be commented on by others on the internet.
 That can lead to trolling, negativity, and other mean forms of communication.

 Some users may want to use Facebook and other social media for sharing and communicating with their close friends, but not with everyone on the internet.
 In this case, these spaces tend to offer privacy options that allow you to choose who can do what on your content.
-In this case, we’re going to talk about Facebook and ensuring you can disable comments on the platform so nobody can be unnecessarily rude to you online.
+In this case, we’re going to talk about Facebook and ensuring you can disable comments on the platform so no one can be unnecessarily rude to you online.

 How To Disable Comments On Facebook